-The lottery is a type of gambling in which people bet on numbers or series of numbers that are drawn to win a prize.
+The toto hk is a type of gambling in which people bet on numbers or series of numbers that are drawn to win a prize.
 Usually, money raised through lottery proceeds is donated to good causes.

 In the United States, most states and the District of Columbia run a lottery.
 There are many different types of lottery games, including instant-win scratch-off games and daily lotteries.